bitaculous/sic_parvis_magna/README.md

 MIT License

-“sic_parvis_magna” is released under the MIT license.
+“Sic Parvis Magna” is released under the MIT license.

 See “COPYING”.